 unprofitable-customer effect will eventually prevail.

-So, you can use this strategy of transferring balances sparingly; when you do, instead of simply paying lower payments continue making higher payments so that you can pay off the balances faster.
-And the quicker you do that, the sooner you can get to getting out of debt, saving money, and accumulating money - the ultimate goal of transferring balances to save money.
+So, you can use this strategy of transferring balances sparingly; when you do, instead of simply paying lower payments, continue making higher payments to pay off the balances faster.
+And the quicker you do that, the sooner you can get out of debt, save money, and accumulate money - the ultimate goal of transferring balances is to save money.

 Home > Real Estate Articles >> Credit Card Marketing Reports >> Transfer Balances To Save Money